open-power/snap/hardware/doc/Bitstream_flashing.md

 # Initial programming of a blank or bricked card

 There are two ways to program a card from scratch.
 Connect the Platform Cable with the card as described in the card's reference manual.
+Here are somes examples of card connection situations :
 * The Alpha-Data KU3 has an on-board connector to plug the Xilinx Platform Cable USB II ribbon.
 * The Alpha-Data 8k5 has an embedded Xilinx compatible programmer, so only a micro USB cable is required.
-* The Nallatech 250S requires an additional Development & Debug Breakout Board to interface with the Xilinx Platform Cable USB II.
+* The Nallatech 250S and N250SP require an additional Development & Debug Breakout Board to interface with the Xilinx Platform Cable USB II.

 ## 1. Programming the flash device with a .mcs file